bg-thompson/advent-of-code-solutions/README.md

+# My Advent of Code Solutions

-My solutions to the (annual) Advent of Code challenges.
+Here are my solutions to the (annual) Advent of Code challenges.

-My 2021 solutions are in C.
+## 2021 solutions in C
+Pretty much everything is self contained, the only libaries I use are standard ones like `stdlib.h` or `string.h`.